 In the latest annual general meeting (AGM), a section of shareholders of Chennai-based Lakshmi Vilas Bank (LVB) has opposed the re-appointment of seven directors including the Managing Director and CEO S Sundar.
 Instead, the Reserve Bank of India (RBI) has now approved a three-member committee of directors (CoD) who will lead the bank in the ad-interim.

 On Sunday (September 27, 2020), LVB said, "the Reserve Bank of India (RBI) has approved that, the day-to-day affair of the bank will be run by a Committee of Directors (CoD) composed of three independent directors.
 This CoD will exercise the discretionary powers of MD&CEO in the ad-interim."
-These members are: